Lenovo Laptop

 Related Articles

 1. Thank you.
-This will be helpful I’m sure.
-Even us amateurs sometimes have to do our own repairs.
-Can you tell me why it has the magnets?
-It was a surprise to have staples stick to it.
+I’m sure it will help.
+Even we amateurs sometimes have to make repairs ourselves.
+Can you tell me why it has magnets?
+It’s amazing that staples are stuck to it.

 2. Excellent guide!
-What about the top cover – can that easily be replaced?
-My scenario is that I want to swap covers on two Lenovo Yoga 2 Pros, due to different color and internal specs…
+What about the top cover?
+Can that easily be replaced?
+I want to swap covers on two Lenovo Yoga 2 Pros due to their different colors and internal specs.

 Rich.

-5. Thanks for the useful guide.
-I am sure it will come handy at some point.
-Can you please tell me how easy it is to fix a broken power button.
-The bower button light is on which probably means the connection is stilll OK but it is completely irresposive when pressed.
+4. Thanks for the useful guide.
+I am sure it will come in handy at some point.
+Can you please tell me how easy it is to fix a broken power button?
+The bower button light is on, which probably means the connection is still OK, but it is completely unresponsive when pressed.

 1. I have the same problem.
-My power button is not working, but the power button light is on and also the NOVO button is functioning normally.
-Do I need to replace the power button card? or this can be just a driver issue?
+My power button is not working, but the light is on, and the NOVO button functions normally.
+Do I need to replace the power button card, or is this just a driver issue?

-6. After battery replacement by service mic is not detected.
-A year later the wireless radio is not detected
+5. After battery replacement, the service mic is not detected.
+A year later, the wireless radio is not detected.

 1. Hi David,

 I did receive the link, thank you.
-The part number on my DC Jack states 3BBE yet the part they have listed is different.
-Perhaps it’s a substitute but it’s hard to tell.
+The part number on my DC Jack states 3BBE, but the part they have listed is different.
+Perhaps it’s a substitute, but it’s hard to tell.
 My model is the Lenovo Yoga 2 #2066.
 Thank you kindly for any help you can provide.

 Cliff

-9. Can you tell me the product id of a replacement larger ssd drive.
-This does not seem to be the standard replacement ssds like the Samsung 850 that you would install in a larger laptop.???
+6. Can you tell me the product ID of a replacement larger SSD drive?
+It does not seem to be the standard replacement SSD like the Samsung 850 that you would install in a larger laptop.

-I need to replace Lenovo Yoga 2 pro (model 20266) mother board.
-The current motherboard config is Intel i7, 8gb.
-Other than ebay, are there any other US online stores that i can purchase refurbished or new mother board ?
-Please let me know..
+I need to replace the motherboard for the Lenovo Yoga 2 Pro (model 20266).
+The current motherboard configuration is Intel i7 + 8GB.
+Other than eBay, are there any other US online stores where I can purchase a refurbished or new motherboard?
+Please let me know.
+Thanks in advance,

 Sen

-11. I have lost x2 screws from the rear of my Lenovo Yoga 2 Pro laptop, as shown in the photos above.
-Are you able to tell me the size of the screw?
+9. I have lost two screws from the rear of my Lenovo Yoga 2 Pro laptop, as shown in the photos above.
+Could you please tell me the size of the screw?

-13. I have a Yoga 2 Pro in which the CMOS battery connector came loose from the board.
-Is there any way to repair this myself or should I seek the help of a professional.
+10. I have a Yoga 2 Pro in which the CMOS battery connector came loose from the board.
+Is there any way to repair this myself, or should I seek the help of a professional?
 The connector is very small.
 The unit started to shut down intermittently before failing to power on entirely.

 Thank you so much in advance.